Songs for Samhain: A Harvest Festival and the Otherworld

 Samhain Song by Lisa Thiel

 Lisa Thiel sings songs that are intended to be spiritually empowering and healing.
-She has an eclectic background and has studied many spiritualities, including the goddess tradition.
+She has an eclectic background and has studied many belief systems, including the goddess tradition.
 She says that she honours the Celtic wheel of the year.

 The song below is relatively simple, with (almost) the same two verses repeated three times, but it's pleasant to listen to.
 Instead of trying to repel a being in the Otherworld, as in the first song, the singer asks the ancestors to visit during Samhain.
 She talks of meeting loved ones "as the Great Wheel turns again".